PierreLts/DeconBenchmark/README.md

 ## 6. Archive
 This folder is of limited importance.
 It keeps some generated results and some old, now less useful scripts.

+## 7. Cluster Computing Ressources
+Computing rssources can be adjusted for each file.
+Take a look at the header of each .sh launch file.<br><br>

+#SBATCH --cpus-per-task 64<br>
+#SBATCH --mem 256G<br>
+#SBATCH --time 12:00:00<br><br>

+If too much RAM memory is allocated with too few CPUs, you will probably get an Out Of Memory OOM error, consider a ratio of ~4GB/CPU.